 - one parent has died

-- we’re satisfied there are special reasons you can’t, such as not knowing who the other parent is.
+- there are special circumstances you can’t, such as the identity of one parent is unknown.